 This simple and easy Southern style Tomato Gravy is delicious over biscuits for breakfast or brunch.
-A lot of people love it over rice, too.
+A lot of people love it over rice or cornbread, too.

 Tomato Gravy Over Biscuits